 Welcome to the inner life of ‘middle age’ men … late 20’s, 30’s, early 40’s.
 There is nothing wrong with you, man, it’s just that no one has ever talked to you about these feelings or this angst.
 Most of us grow up in this ManBox, full of shit and false promises.
 It is a culture that has abandoned and betrayed men, and it has been doing this forever.
 I came of age in the 60’s, and me and my radical brothers were the first to name this crime.
 Indeed, it IS a crime, for it has ripped out the hearts and souls of men for way too long.

 The Ancients mentored their boys, us post-moderns do not even know what mentoring is.
 The late Jungian analyst and men’s archetypal topographer Robert Moore, says that an older man’s primary responsibility is to see and admire young men.
 Hard to do in a culture of competition.
-Last week, Rep. Eric Stalwell invited Joe Biden to ‘pass the torch’ … Biden refused.
-It’s usually true that young men want it too soon, and old men hold on too late.
+In the Democratic Debates, Rep. Eric Stalwell invited Joe Biden to ‘pass the torch’ … not surprising, Biden refused.
+It’s usually true that young men want it too soon, and old men hold on too long.
 Competition reigns supreme among us.

 Mentorship is the conscious passing down and sharing of knowledge, experience, and wisdom.
 It is typically an oral transmission, done primarily through coaching, counseling, and spiritual & soul teaching.
 The initiative must come from the mentor, who openly declares his willingness, availability, and skill to serve.
 He will typically encounter resistance from the younger man, for men just don’t trust each other very much.